dduneau/website/content/publication/sex-differences-in-drosophila-intestinal-metabolism-contribute-to-sexually-dimorphic-infection-outcome-and-alter-gut-pathogen-virulence/index.md

   female-biased virulence of P. entomophila.
 Thus, the effect of the gut metabolic environment on host defenses and pathogen virulence determines the sex differences in intestinal infection outcomes.
+summary: "We studied the sexual dimorphism of intestinal infections of D. melanogaster.
+We showed that males exhibit increased a key antioxidant defence system.
+It allows them to withstand oxidative stress-induced defecation blockage and clear the pathogen from the intestine, resulting in survival.
+We also showed that the bacteria showed increased expression of several virulence factors in female gut, indicating a change in pathogen behaviour depending on the host they infect (a theory I have been developing since Duneau & Ebert PLoS Biol.
+2012).
+Contribution: I trained the first author to perform the analyses, and I analysed the GWAS."
 featured: false
 image:
   caption: ""